Solar Panels

 In a Nutshell

 Solar panels generate electricity using the nearly limitless supply of energy from the sun.
 Panels can be installed in large arrays or on rooftops/walls of homes and buildings.
-Solar panels have become more affordable as prices are reduced and more incentives are put in place to make the purchase of solar panels a cost effective venture.
+Solar panels have become more affordable over time, and thanks to rebates and tax credits included in the 2022 Inflation Reduction Act (IRA), making the switch is now more affordable than ever.

 Practical Solution